kodecocodes/i10t/other-ios10-topics/other-ios10-topics.markdown

 The cells are configured in `collectionView(_:willDisplay:forItemAt:)`, where `loadingOperations` provide the content. `loadingOperations` is a dictionary keyed by `indexPath` with a `DataLoadOperation` value.
 This value is an `Operation` subclass that loads the emoji content and provides the result in `emojiRating`.

 When `collectionView(_:willDisplay:forItemAt:)` is triggered, `DataLoadOperation` objects enqueue with their associated `indexPath`.
 Notice `collectionView(_:willDisplay:forItemAt:)` attempts to check for an existing operation before kicking one off.
-Currently that situation won’t occur, because operations are only created here.
-[TODO: FPE: Unclear?
-Not sure what "operations are only created here" means.]
-You’ll soon change that.
+Currently that situation won’t occur, because currently the only method that creates operations is `collectionView(_:willDisplay:forItemAt:)`.

 Build and run, and scroll around the collection view at a brisk pace.
 You’ll see a lot of place holder views containing activity indicators as cells first appear.